oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-knowledge-base-kb/rule.md

 [http://www.ssw.com.au](http&#58;//www.ssw.com.au/ssw/)

-Figure: Responding to a known issue with a KB article The basic rule is: don't send back the answer in your email - instead send back the link.
+Figure: Responding to a known issue with a KB article The basic rule is:​ don't send back the answer in your email - instead send back the link.
 More specifically:

 1. If you can answer a support email then reply to the support email (using one of the 4 templates on the right)
     - TO: the client